 The Company originated its first commercial mortgage loan in March 2019 and elected the fair value option.
 In accordance with the adoption of the fair value option allowed under ASC 825, Financial Instruments, and at the election of the Company, the commercial mortgage loan is stated at fair value and was initially valued at the face amount of the loan funding.
 Subsequently, the commercial mortgage loan is valued at least quarterly by an independent third-party valuation firm with additional oversight being performed by the Advisor's internal valuation department.
 The value is based on market factors, such as market interest rates and spreads for comparable loans, the performance of the underlying collateral (such as the loan-to-value ratio and the cash flow of the underlying collateral), and the credit quality of the borrower.
+Changes in fair value are recorded in the current period earnings and are a component of Unrealized Gain (Loss) on commercial mortgage loan on the Company's Consolidated Statements of Operations.

-The income from commercial mortgage loan represents interest income and origination fee income, which is reported as income from commercial mortgage loan on the Company's Consolidated Statements of Operations.
+Income earned from commercial mortgage loan represents interest income and origination fee income, which is reported as Income from Commercial Mortgage Loan on the Company's Consolidated Statements of Operations.
+Unrealized gains and losses are recorded as a component of Unrealized Gain on Commercial Mortgage Loan on the Company's Consolidated Statements of Operations.